gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

   each affected endpoint, both to pass the MFA challenge response from the client and for the Auth server to verify it for the request.
-  - This can potentially be avoided within the implementation by introducing a common gRPC message for the `MFAChallengeResponse`.
+  - This can potentially be avoided within the implementation by introducing a common gRPC message for the `MFAAuthenticateResponse`.

-2. Allow clients to pass `MFAChallengeResponse` as client request metadata.
+2. Allow clients to pass `MFAAuthenticateResponse` as client request metadata.

 This approach is similar to passing a bearer-token in HTTP requests.
 Note that it will augment the normal certificate auth flow, not replace it.
 Additionally, the